New England Brewery Installs High Performance Slope-to-Drain Flooring

 Lord Hobo tried epoxy flooring in some of their brew house.
 However, it quickly failed.
-After this experience, Lord Hobo searched for a urethane mortar flooring, and a company with extensive brewery production floor experience.
+After this experience, Lord Hobo searched for floop slope to drain urethane mortar flooring, a company with extensive brewery production floor experience.
 They contacted several companies, to submit proposals.
 One of these was E P Floors Corp., a company who regularly consults with breweries, to propose a solution to their brew house flooring needs.
 With 30 years experience in brewery flooring, slope-to-drain applications, and installation in the food and beverage industry, they felt that E P Floors Corp would have the experience to provide the right flooring for them.

 After thoroughly evaluating all of their proposals, Lord Hobo contracted with E P Floors.
 The installation started with a thorough evaluation of the existing slab, including surface elevations, condition of the existing drains, access and staging to ensure smooth work flow for materials and equipment, while allowing for uninterrupted brewery production in nearby areas.